andrew/ultimate-awesome/README.md

 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
-- [awesome-tool-for-readme-profile](https://github.com/haidang666/awesome-tool-for-readme-profile) - List of thing you can add to your GitHub readme profile.
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.
 - [awesome-neural-adaptation-in-NLP](https://github.com/bplank/awesome-neural-adaptation-in-NLP) - Awesome Neural Adaptation in Natural Language Processing.
 A curated list.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.